Hello, how can we help you?

 2. Click on the button.

-3. Add an ID # and a Name for the table.
+3. Add an ID # and a name for the table.

-4. Choose the Table type that will classify the table being created.
+4. Choose the table type that will classify the table being created.

 5. Click on the Save button to enable the other configurations.